 Who Is Using Kotlin Multiplatform Mobile?

 Even though it’s new, Kotlin Multiplatform Mobile has already lodged itself firmly into the tech stacks of some of the globally recognized brands.

-Prodicle, Netflix’s app for video production, relies on Kotlin Multiplatform to build business logic that runs across platforms.
+Prodicle, Netflix’s app for video production, relies on Kotlin Multiplatform Mobile to build business logic that runs across platforms.
 Netflix chose KMM to improve product delivery times using multiplatform architecture.

 Memrise is a language learning mobile app with over 40 million registered users.
-Memrise uses Kotlin Multiplatform to have one business logic shared across platforms.
+Memrise uses Kotlin Multiplatform Mobile to have one business logic shared across platforms.
 Before implementing Kotlin Multiplatform, the company had to debug the code between platforms, which burned time and productivity.

 The team at Leroy Merlin needed a solution to rewrite legacy code that generated extensive management costs.
 Before deciding on Kotlin Multiplatform, the team considered React Native and Flutter, but both technologies didn’t fit in with the internal company requirements.

-Ultimately, Leroy Merlin rewrote the code in Kotlin Multiplatform to eliminate the duplication of business logic and the resulting overhead.
+Ultimately, Leroy Merlin rewrote the code in Kotlin Multiplatform Mobile to eliminate the duplication of business logic and the resulting overhead.
 Using Kotlin Multiplatform didn’t impact the app’s performance, and it works as fast as the company’s natively written applications

 My short answer is: yes.
 However, because Kotlin Multiplatform Mobile is still in the alpha stage, you need to be ready to face some issues, especially with tooling.